cryptidmoth/ContactNotes/README.md

 3. Extract the ZIP and copy the `plugins` folder to your BepInEx folder in your Resonite installation directory:
    - **Default location:** `C:\Program Files (x86)\Steam\steamapps\common\Resonite\BepInEx\`
 4. Start the game.
 If you want to verify that the mod is working you can check your BepInEx logs.

----

-## Development

-### Getting Started with This Template

-This project was created using the BepInEx Resonite template.
-For comprehensive setup and development instructions, see the [Creating a Project guide](https://modding.resonite.net/creating-a-mod/creating-a-project).

-**TODO: Remove this section after setting up your project**